 Psycho-educational testing typically involves academic, intellectual, adaptive, and other types of assessments depending on the referral question(s).
-For instance, parents may request this type of testing to determine whether their child has a specific type of learning disability.
+For instance, parents may request this type of testing to determine whether their child has a specific type of learning disability such as dyslexia (reading), dysgraphia (writing), or dyscalculia (mathematics).
 Parents are encouraged to share the evaluation results with schools and medical providers.
-Recommendations are customized to each individual and crafted with the TN public education system in mind.
+Recommendations are customized to each individual and crafted with the Tennessee public education system in mind.

 Neuropsychological evaluations are designed to assess cognitive and adaptive functioning.
 This type of assessment examines current mental status, and various cognitive domains, such as memory, attention, language skills, visual-spatial skills, judgment, and cognitive flexibility.
 A family member may seek neuropsychological testing to aid with diagnosis, to better understand current functioning, and monitor the progress of a disease process.
 Neuropsychological testing helps to differentiate between traumatic brain injury, concussion, stroke/TIA, demyelinating diseases, and various dementias such as Alzheimer’s disease, Parkinson’s disease, Lewy Body Disease, and Frontotemporal Dementia.
 For example, a patient may request an initial baseline test to get a clear picture of their cognitive functioning, and engage in annual re-evaluation to monitor possible change.

 Copyright © 2019 Knoxville Behavioral and Mental Health Services - All Rights Reserved.